How to Climb a 14er in Winter Conditions

 Picking your Peak - Many Considerations

 You first need to choice a 14er to climb.
-There are many places to look – the best sources are guide books (I recommend BLANK and BLANK).
+There are many places to look – the best sources are guide books (I recommend Gerry Roach’s classic 14er book).
 However if you’re not looking to buy something, visit the Summitpost page on Winter 14ers here.
 They provide a good breakdown on the mountains and rank them by difficulty.
 For our purposes, you probably want to climb one of the easiest ranked mountains.
 Click the links below for route info on each…

 Each of these routes is relatively short, contains very little avalanche risk, and have generally accessible trailheads.
 However, nothing is ever as simple as it seems in the winter.
 People have died on even “easy” peaks in the winter in the past, so don’t get complacent.
 I would not recommend doing any other peaks than these for your first 14er in winter conditions unless you have someone experienced with you.

 Checking the weather becomes even more important in the winter.
 You need to consider the weather on the day of the climb, but also the days leading up to it, to consider snow conditions.
 Avalanche risks are heightened immediately following storms, and you may need special gear like snowshoes to navigate post-snow drifts.
 Wind can also be a significant factor, impacting avy conditions or even causing whiteout conditions when there is no falling snow.
 I recommend using https://www.mountain-forecast.com/

 Winter weather is generally more fickle than the summer.
 You should be ready to cancel or change plans at a moment’s notice.
 Go into the climbs with this mindset, and it will be easier to adjust things if you come to it.